-The first step is understanding what an ESA can or can’t help you with.
-Your doctor or therapist can help you determine if an ESA can ease symptoms of mental health stress and conditions and discuss what kind of animal might work best for your lifestyle.
-Don’t hesitate to reach out to your physician – having an ESA by your side is one way to improve your life and start feeling more positive now.
+The first step in deciding if an emotional support animal is right for you is understanding what an ESA can and can’t help you with.
+Your doctor or therapist can help you determine if an ESA can ease symptoms of your individual mental health conditions and concerns, and discuss what kind of animal might work best for your lifestyle.

 An example would be a service dog alerting a person that their blood sugar is low and that they should eat something to prevent a severe drop in blood sugar.
 This type of training is costly and, therefore, harder for people to get.
 In addition, only certain types of animals or breeds can be considered for service animal training.